CenturyLinkCloud/PublicKB/Lumen Edge Private Cloud/General/change-password.md

 }}}

 ### Description
-In this KB article, we describe how to change the password on VMs that are deployed using our default "CTL-Golden-Images" vApp Templates in Lumen Private Cloud on VMware Cloud Foundation™.
+In this KB article, we describe how to change the password on VMs that are deployed using our default "<siteID><data center>cl01 Lumen" vApp Templates in Lumen Private Cloud on VMware Cloud Foundation™.

 ### Steps
 Login to your Lumen Private Cloud on VMware Cloud Foundation (LPC on VCF) environment.